-- Foster Youth, English Learners, and Low-Income Students have limited background and experiences with project-based, hands-on learning in the fields of Science, Technology, Engineering, and Math.
+- English Learners, and Low-Income Students continue to demonstrate lower rates of ELA and Mathematics mastery as measured by both state and local assessments.
+Despite growth in EL students' assessment results, ADUSD Dashboard data from 2022 references a significant gap in standards mastery between EL/Low Income students and the student population as a whole.
+In ELA, Low-Income students scored 13.5 points lower and EL students scored 13.1 percentage points lower than students as a whole.
+In Math, Low-Income students scored 9 percentage points and EL students scored 9.1 percentage points lower than the overall student population. - Foster Youth, English Learners, and Low-Income Students have limited background and experiences with project-based, hands-on learning in the fields of Science, Technology, Engineering, and Math.
 All four areas are foundational for higher learning and career success.
-In 2019, when after-school STEM participants constructed a solar "STEM Village", 72% of parents attended the Science Fair/STEM night and expressed their support of the after-school STEM program as a tool to challenge students and pique their interest in all four areas.
-In 2022, the District's after-school STEM program culminated with a rocket-building exercise that inspired student participation in project-based learning.
-At an LCAP meeting in February of 2022, parents suggested expanding the After-School STEM program to include a STEM Club for students with varying degrees of academic aptitude.
-For 2022-23, the program will be enhanced to include the additional STEM offering. - The District will provide a supplemental after-school STEM program to engage unduplicated students with projects to increase their background knowledge in the four STEM areas. - The effectiveness of the after-school STEM program will be measured by project completion results and informal/formal assessments that glean mastery level of the STEM components involved in each project.
+From the School Climate Survey in May of 2023, 95% of parents and 87% of students agreed that the STEM program is a valuable component to the District's Science curriculum.
+In 2023, the District's after-school STEM program culminated with a rocket-building exercise that inspired student participation in project-based learning.
+At an LCAP Parent meeting in January of 2023 and an LCAP Committee meeting in May of 2023, parents asked to continue the expansion of the After-School STEM program to include a STEM Club for students with varying degrees of academic aptitude. - The District will provide a supplemental after-school STEM program to engage Low-Income and/or EL students with projects to increase their background knowledge in the four STEM areas. - The effectiveness of the after-school STEM program will be measured by project completion results and informal/formal assessments that glean mastery level of the STEM components involved in each project.